 Livestock manages the commercial cow herds and stocker operations, broodmare and horse development operations, laying hen operations, farrow-to-finish swine operations, feed production facilities and meat packing plants.
 These operations provide beef, pork, and eggs to agency food service departments to be prepared and served.
 The Livestock department also provides unit correctional staff with horses, which are utilized to oversee outside inmate work squads and canine tracking programs.

 Financial Operations provides support to Programs, TCI, and Transportation & Supply.
 The department includes the Financial Support Office (FSO), the Business Office for TCI and Transportation & Supply, and TCI Customer Service.

-The FSO is located at the Wynne Unit and is responsible for compiling data from various sources to: produce the monthly TCI Financial Report; produce weekly and monthly warehouse reports; and provide information and reports to factories, MAL management and agency administration, all of which are utilized to make business decisions.
+The FSO is responsible for compiling data from various sources to: produce the monthly TCI Financial Report; produce weekly and monthly warehouse reports; and provide information and reports to factories, MAL management and agency administration, all of which are utilized to make business decisions.

 The Business Office provides division budget oversight, purchasing approvals and specifications, credit card monitoring, accounts receivable collections and general accounting.